mickfuzz/phd4/_posts/thesis_chapters/2023-2-6-Data-Gdps.md

 <!-- NOTE how much to pitch to exploring Abstract concepts or not I'm not sure.
 -->
 In the introduction of this thesis I highlighted some of the challenges for inclusivity and motivation of more abstract approaches including a prescriptive approach to Computational Thinking.
 We have seen how Papert and Turkle celebration of diversity in approaches and in particular concrete coding approaches has influenced the design of popular educational programming software.
 In this chapter we have encounter examples of the use of GDP as a concrete and relatable construct that facilitates communication, engagement, planning and division of labour.
 Then enactment of GDP emerged from this exploratory design to be the key unit of activity.

-THE FOLLOWING NEEDS RESTRUCTURING AND DISCUSSION
-MOVE SOME IN THE BODY OR DROP OTHERS - CREATE A HOLDING SECTION

 In teaching computing pedagogy the concepts of levels of abstraction is explored in some depth with an aim of  [@statter_teaching_2016; @waite_abstraction_2016; @waite_abstraction_2018-1].